Pandora launches The Drop, a personalized new-release playlist

-Pandora Monday introduced another personalized playlist called The Drop, which collects new-release music suited to your tastes.
-The playlist, which is available for people who pay for a $10-a-month Premium subscription, adds tunes to the top as they're released, sort of like a Newsfeed of fresh songs algorithmically picked for you.
+Pandora on Monday introduced another personalized playlist, called The Drop, which collects new-release music suited to your tastes.
+The playlist, which is available for people who pay a $10-a-month Premium subscription, adds tunes to the top as they're released, sort of like a news feed of fresh songs algorithmically picked for you.

-Pandora's latest, The Drop, joins other personalized playlists it's introduced lately.
-It launched individualized mixes called Soundtracks in May.
+The Drop joins other personalized playlists that Pandora has introduced lately.
+In May, it launched individualized mixes called Soundtracks.

-Monday, Pandora said its new-release playlist would be filled with the latest music from artists you've already shown you like, as well as new artists that the company thinks suit your tastes.
-The list is updated as frequently as everyday.
+On Monday, Pandora said its new-release playlist would be filled with the latest music from artists you've already shown you like, as well as new artists that the company thinks suit your tastes.
+The list is updated as frequently as every day.

 It said that this playlist is only available to Premium subscribers and trial users "for now."
 In addition to its free tier, Pandora has a $10-a-month no-limits subscription and a $5-a-month option, called Pandora Plus, that unlocks some perks but not all.